palantir/conjure/readme.md

    HTTP methods need to be supported by the server, presently the server implementations allow for `GET`, `POST`, and `DELETE`.
- * `authz`: an optional authorization requirement to override `default-authz`, and with identical options to `default-authz`.
-To override the default and remove authorization from an endpoint, use `none`.
+ * `auth`: an optional auth requirement to override `default-auth`, and with identical options to `default-auth`.
+To override the default and remove auth from an endpoint, use `none`.
  * `args`: a map of argument names (typically in camel case) to argument definitions, where an argument may use the short-hand form: